 But the race route goes right.

-To the right of the race route is Lower Lea Farm.
-Somewhere in this area there was a Roman Villa.
-"It was one of the largest Roman occupation sites in the county, covering 50 acres."
+"It was one of the largest Roman occupation sites in the county,

 The race route leaves the Salt Way, the Roman Road and NCR 5.
 It goes left along a permissive path that passes the trees on the left hand side of this photo.

-Here's the permissive path.
 At the hedge in front it meets a footpath that comes in from the right.

 On this map, the permissive path is shown by double dashed lines and the footpath is shown in purple.